 Another ungrouped metachondrite with affinities to carbonaceous chondrites is NWA 2788.
 This meteorite has a metamorphic texture exhibiting ~120° triple junctions, elevated Fe/Mn and Ca/Na ratios, and an O-isotopic composition that plots very near to the TFL.
 Bunch et al. (2006) suggest that if a chondrule-bearing representative of this parent body is found and identified in the future it should be termed a 'CT chondrite' (see NWA 2788 photos and abstract #P51E-1246).

 Northwest Africa 10503 is a somewhat friable meteorite with features indicating a low degree of terrestrial weathering and a low shock stage.
-Two views of a 3.79 g fragment of NWA 10503 are shown above, while some of the larger stones representing NWA 10859 are shown below.
+Two views of a 3.79 g fragment of NWA 10503 are shown above.
+In the top photo below are some of the larger stones representing the paired NWA 10859, while two stones of NWA 10503 with green-colored fusion crust are shown in the bottom photo.